 Since infographics exploded onto the graphic design scene about ten years ago, they’ve become a staple for communication in classrooms, in the workplace, and across the web.

 But if you’re new to the world of design, the term infographic might still be foreign to you.

 Today, I’ll give you a crash course on infographics and infographic design to answer all of these questions and more.
 I’ll also show you easy-to-edit infographic templates you can customize with Venngage’s Infographic Maker.

 - What are the different types of infographics?

 According to the Oxford English Dictionary, an infographic (or information graphic) is “a visual representation of information or data”.

 But the meaning of an infographic is something much more specific.

-An infographic is a collection of imagery, charts, and minimal text that gives an easy-to-understand overview of a topic.
+An infographic is a collection of imagery, data visualizations like pie charts and bar graphs, and minimal text that gives an easy-to-understand overview of a topic.

 As in the example below, infographics use striking, engaging visuals to communicate information quickly and clearly.

 But it’s crucial to remember that the visuals in an infographic must do more than excite and engage.